-Essex Outdoors Mersea is an established outdoor centre on Mersea Island, 10 miles from Colchester on the Essex coast.
+Essex Outdoors Mersea is an established outdoor centre on Mersea Island, 10 miles from Colchester on the Essex coast, CO5 8SX

 Who can come?

 The camps are open to everyone, with or without a disability and they are ideal for Inclusive clubs, Phab and Gateway clubs, Youth Groups and families with disabled young people.
-There is a limited number of places for individuals who will have a great time and soon make new friends but if they need any assistance we do ask that they come along with a friend, buddy or support worker.
+Unfortunately we are not able to provide respite care or personal support.
+If you need any support then please come along with a friend, support worker or part of a group.

 What do we do?